 In another article I talk about how it might help to see a counselor.
 My take on it is that counseling is just a way to seek outside support, and that there's nothing wrong or shameful about it.
 I don't think everyone necessarily has to do it, but the option is always there.
 Some people hesitate to consider the idea of seeing a therapist because they have fears or misconceptions about what counseling involves.
 A subset of these fears regards what therapists themselves are like.
 This article will address the common ones I've come across.
 I have training and some experience as a counselor myself, so many of these are concerns clients have told me about firsthand.

 In a related article I talk about some of the misconceptions people can have about the process of therapy.

 Just a quick note: In this article I use 'counselor/counseling' and 'therapist/therapy' interchangeably.

 Your average therapist is an old bald guy with a beard

 There are therapists who fit the Sigmund Freud/Frasier Crane caricature, but real life counselors come in more varieties than that.
 You're just as likely to talk to a woman with an Indian background as you are a stern, elderly Austrian man.
-Most counselors you would never see on the street and think, "That person has got to be a shrink."
-If someone had to make one generalization about how therapists look, it would be that your typical counselor is more likely to be female.
+You would never see most counselors on the street and think, "That person has got to be a shrink."
+If you had to make one generalization about how therapists look, it would be that your typical counselor is more likely to be female.
 Like with other helping professions, the mental health field tends to attract more women than men.

 Therapists are cold, detached, and judgmental